How to Change the iTunes Backup Location in Windows 10

-This is a straight folder change and not a symbolic link.
+This is a simple folder change and not a symbolic link.
 The end result is the same though.
 Once changed, all the media you add to iTunes will be stored in this new location.
 That includes anything you buy and anything you import into iTunes.

-Import your iTunes media library into Windows 10
+Import Your iTunes Media Library into Windows 10

 If you’re making the transition from Apple to Windows, you are going to want all your music available on your PC.
 Here is how to import your iTunes media library into Windows 10.

 - Launch iTunes on your PC.